vHitsuji/MultimodalGame/README.md

 <a name="pools"></a>
 ### Agent Pools

 This trains a pool of 8 agents.
-For agent pools of 3 or more agents, training is stopped when the average accuracy between any pair of agents reaches 75%.
+For agent pools of 3 or more agents, training is stopped when the accuracy between all pair of agents reaches 75% on average.
 See also `./run_scripts/train_pool8.sh`.

 ```bash
 python model_symmetric.py